 Late Payment of Commercial Debts (interest) Act 1998

 Suppliers can claim statutory interest where a public sector buyer hasn’t paid an undisputed and valid invoice within 30 days (or any earlier payment date agreed in the contract).
 Interest is not paid automatically.
 BIS are responsible for this policy.

 Find out more about the Late Payment of Commercial Debts (Interest) Act 1998.

 Prompt Payment Code

-The government set out in its manifesto a commitment to strengthen the Prompt Payment Code and ensure all major government suppliers sign up to the code.
-We are currently engaging with government’s major suppliers to encourage sign up.
+The government set out in its 2015 manifesto a commitment to strengthen the Prompt Payment Code and ensure all major government suppliers sign up to the code.
+The 32 suppliers targeted in 2015 have now signed up.